abilian/abilian-developer-guide/design-architecture.rst

 - Functional web tests, that test the web apps using the web interface, either using a browser (Selenium / WebDriver) or that leverage the framework to a similar effect.

-- Functional web API tests, that thoroughly test a web API using either an external tools (ex: FunkLoad) or the testing framework provided by Flask.
+- Functional web API tests, that thoroughly test a web API using either an external tool (ex: FunkLoad) or the testing framework provided by Flask.

 - Load tests, using something like FunkLoad.

 - System tests, that test the full system (in a VM), including upgrade scenarios.

-An important source of confusion for Python developers that are not experimented with TDD is that just because you are importing the ``unitest`` module doesn't mean you are doing unit testing (same if you are using, as we do, the ``py.test`` framework).
+An important source of confusion for Python developers that are not experienced with TDD is that just because you are importing the ``unittest`` module doesn't mean you are doing unit testing (same if you are using, as we do, the ``py.test`` framework).
 Unit testing means that you are testing units in isolation.

 At this point, our functional tests are merged with integration tests, load tests are non-existent.
 Regarding system tests, the tests that we are running on the Travis CI platform could qualify as systems tests, since we're rebuilding a whole VM each time we're running the test suite on Travis.
 But we are are not testing upgrade at this point.